learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 7.8.
-Can you give an example for destructuring an array?
+## Q. Can you give an example for destructuring an array?

 Destructuring is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.
 That is, we can extract data from arrays and objects and assign them to variables.